Customer Feedback and Pictures

 [picture] [picture] Good morning Val,

 Thank you for the beautiful Japanese fabric prints.
 They were perfect for a silk pillow.
 One image suggested a little waif, so this brought to my mind that it should be something simple, not fancy.
 I had a rather rustic looking piece of scrap fabric that I knew would be a perfect fit.
 I dyed the scrap piece a lovely peach color; it took several times to get the right color.
 The fabric print was overdyed so they would match up.
-I used Steam-A-Seam 2 Lite to apply the dark fabric onto the peach.
+I used Steam-A-Seam to apply the dark fabric onto the peach.
 The Steam-A-Seam allowed me to position her exactly like I wanted.
 All parts for this pillow were scraps except the silk chiffon faric print.
 I dyed the black border which also provided the piping.

 For the Japanese lady on the other side I used a dyed noille.
 She was padded with silk batting and quilted.
 Then I folded the edging under and padded & puffed with dimension.
 I named this project "making do with what you have."